 However, you can easily calculate where your rounds are hitting with the marks, and write corrections on top of your scope.
 Not so easy to deal with is the somewhat small 24mm objective lens.

 You’ll have a smaller sight picture, but again, that is just fine for the ranges this modest little scope is built for.
+But not as small as a red dot sight.

 If you have a 6.5 semi auto rifle, or are building a lightweight bolt action, or just want a compact scope for real world hunting and casual shooting distances, you should give the Bushnell Elite a closer look.
 Or just build that wild 6.5 Creedmoor tactical rifle you know you’ve been wanting.